dmbarbour/awelon/pywelon/README.md

 ... or similar.
 I'm not fluent with python, and I'll be learning as I go along.

 If this works out really well, I might need to re-implement my REPL using pypy.
+It still won't be a good substitute for a proper compiler (there are quite a few dataflow optimizations that I doubt even pypy can perform).
+But even a 10x performance improvement would be extremely useful.